The Einstein-Weyl spaces associated to Segre quartic surfaces: Real minitwistor lines on the Segre surfaces

-The component we choose is the one bounded by the two sections $H_2$ and $H_4$.
-In the sequel, we always denote this component by the letter $W$, and the restriction of the projection \eqref{ISsigma} to $W$ by
+We are interested in the connected component bounded by the two sections $\ms H_2$ and $\ms H_4$.
+In the sequel, we always denote this component by the letter $W$, and its compactification $W\cup \ptl W$ where $\ptl W = \ms H_2\sqcup\ms H_4$ by $\ol W$.
+We call $\ms H_2$ and $\ms H_4$ the {\em future infinity} and the {\em past infinity} of $W$.
+Further, we denote the restriction of the projection \eqref{ISsigma} to $W$ and $\ol W$ by $\varpi$ and $\ol\varpi$ respectively, so that we have the projections